It's become the norm for natural stone to be supplied calibrated. We look at what this means and why it's better for the customer.

 London Stone quality

 We're a leading supplier of natural stone paving in the UK.
-Apart from Reclaimed Yorkstone, all our paving products are calibrated.
-These include sandstone, limestone, granite, and slate- - all suitable for a range of outdoor applications, such as patios, driveways, and garden paths.
+Apart from Reclaimed Yorkstone, all our stone paving slabs are calibrated.
+These include sandstone, limestone, granite, and slate - all suitable for a range of outdoor applications, such as patios, driveways, and garden paths.